-grants non-citizens at a U.S. border with protection from persecution and a chance to apply to live in the United States — and the administration is trying to end asylum at the Southern border
+grants non-citizens at a U.S. border with protection from persecution and a chance to apply to live in the United States — and the Trump administration tried to end asylum at the Southern border

 Why It Matters

-The Trump administration is trying to stop asylum at the U.S.-Mexico border through a rule that disqualifies refugees from asylum if they passed through a country (besides their home country) to get to the United States.
+The Trump administration squashed asylum at the U.S.-Mexico border through a rule that disqualifies refugees from asylum if they passed through a country (besides their home country) to get to the United States.

 The United States is supposed to grant asylum to immigrants who prove their government can’t protect them from persecution for their race, religion, nationality, political opinion, or membership in a social group.